-Warts are small bumps that you notice on your child’s hands or feet.
-They are infections that are caused by the Human Papillomavirus (HPV).
-They usually occur in kids more than adults.
-These viruses can be picked by kids from anywhere.
-If they come in contact with an object a wart infected person has touched or used, they will pick up the virus.
-Small skin cuts, scratches or skin lesions can expose the child to an infection.
-Although this is harmless, one might not like the sight of warts.
+Warts are small bumps that grow on the skin.
+You may notice them on your child’s hands or feet.
+They are infections caused by the Human Papillomavirus (HPV) and usually occur in kids more than adults.
+Kids can pick these viruses if they come in contact with an object a wart-infected person has touched or used.
+Small skin cuts, scratches, or skin lesions can expose the child to the infection.
+Although it is harmless, one might not like the sight of warts.
 Warts do not have serious medical significance but are visually unpleasant.
 They are more of a cosmetic problem than a medical one.

-Warts can be same as the skin colour or in some cases might be lighter or darker than the skin colour.
-They are nothing but rapid growth of cells on the outer surface of skin.
-They are contagious but not dangerous.
+Warts can be the same as the skin color, or in some cases, they might be lighter or darker than the skin.
+They are nothing but the rapid growth of cells on the skin’s outer surface that are contagious.

 All warts are not the same.
-There are various types of warts and they vary by their place of occurrence and appearance.
+There are various types of warts, and they vary by their place of occurrence and appearance.
 Viral warts on a child can appear anywhere on the body.
-Here are some of the warts you may see on your child and how to recognize them
+Here’s how you can recognize them…

-Common warts, as the name suggests, are found in common places such as hands, legs, knees, elbow and fingers.
-They look like a small bump almost skin color but with small black dots inside.
-Since they look like grainy bumps with black dots, they are sometimes called ‘seed warts’.
+As the name suggests, common warts are found in common places such as hands, legs, knees, elbows, and fingers.
+They look like small bumps, almost skin-colored but with small black dots inside.
+Since they look like grainy bumps with black dots, they are sometimes called ‘seed warts.’

 These warts are much smaller and smoother than other warts.
-They have a flat top so they are called flat warts.
-They are as small as a pin head.
-They may appear to be pink, yellow or light brown.
-In children, they are most often found on the face, but they may appear on their hands, knees or arms too.
+They have a flat top, so they are called flat warts.
+They are as small as a pinhead and may appear pink, yellow, or light brown.
+In children, they are most often found on the face, but they may appear on their hands, knees, or arms, too.
 They may also appear in clusters.

-These appear on the soles of the feet and can be very uncomfortable.
-Walking of feet infected with these warts might feel like walking on small stones.
-Sometimes they can be painful.
+These appear on the soles of the feet and can be very uncomfortable and painful.
+Walking on feet infected with these warts might feel like walking on small stones.

-These appear around the mouth, eyes or nose.
-They are skin coloured and have a finger like shape.
+These appear around the mouth, eyes, or nose.
+They are skin-colored and have a finger-like appearance.

-Some warts may even appear around the genital area but they are mostly sexually transmitted, hence, do not occur in children.
+Some warts may even appear around the genital area, but they are mostly sexually transmitted; hence, they do not occur in children.

 What Causes Warts in Children?

-Warts are caused by the human papillomavirus (HPV).
-This is contracted from an infected person directly or indirectly.
-If a child happens to come in contact with a person who has this infection or even the objects this person has touched, then the child gets the infection too.
-Having said that, it is important to remember that it is not necessary that all kids who come in contact with an infected person will get warts.
-The immunity levels of the child matter a lot, too.
-If the child has lower levels of immunity, he has more chances of getting infected.
-Also, this virus enters the body through skin lesions, cuts or scratches, so it is important to pay attention to hygiene and keep the child’s wounds clean at all times.
+Warts are caused by human papillomavirus (HPV) contracted from an infected person directly or indirectly.
+If a child happens to contact a person who has this infection or even the objects this person has touched, then the child gets the infection.
+Having said that, it is important to remember that not all kids who come in contact with an infected person need to get warts.
+The immunity levels of a child matter as well.
+If the child has lower levels of immunity, they have more chances of getting infected.
+This virus enters the body through skin lesions, cuts, or scratches, so it is important to pay attention to hygiene and keep the child’s wounds clean at all times.

 Following are the main reasons that can cause the formation of warts:

-- Chances of getting plantar warts are higher if kid plays around barefoot in parks and public places
+- Chances of getting plantar warts are higher if the kid plays around barefoot in parks and public places.